TJHeuvel/tjheuvel.net/_posts/2015-11-18-what-every-gameprogrammer-should-know-about-vectors.markdown

 ---
-layout: default

 title:  "What every game programmer should know about vectors"
 date:   2015-11-18 10:34:17 +0200
-categories: programming math vector
+categories: programming math vectors
 ---

-This article tries to explain vector math related to game development.
-This article is written by a mere mortal, and might contain errors and shortcuts.
+Mathmatics in game development is usually conceived as a difficult subject.
+While ths is very true for concepts such as matrixes and quaternions, a lot of it can be abstracted and subsituted with Vectors.
+Luckily vectors are much more simple, often taught in school and easy to visualise.
+This article explains several use cases you'll encounter while making games, and ways to solve them.

-## What is a vector?
+## What is a vector, and why do we need them

-A vector is a list of floats.
-The amount depends on your dimensions, for example an Vector2 has x/y while a Vector3 has x/y/z.
-Conceptually a vector might be 2 different things.
+In order to simulate a game world we need to be able to give things a position.
+Imagine a huge grid with all things.

+A vector can represent two distinct things; positions and directions.
+Both are in our amazing grid.

+When you're making a 2D game you will mostly use a vector with the X and Y components, when working in 3d there is a third Z component added.
+Luckily most of the mathmatics easily convert to and from 3d.

+In this tutorial we will be covering 2D only, and use Vector2.
+Luckily its easy to upgrade the math to 3d.

 > People that are much smarter then me prefer to call floats [Scalars][scalars].
 I however do not.

-## Why do we need vectors?

-To represent a location, dummy!

-## How do i use them in my game?
+## How do i use them in my game
 What follows is a list of common scenarios in a 2d game.
 Most math is applicable in 3d too.

 We're assuming the following base class.
 Every entity must have some sort of position defined by an X and Y. Whenever the `Update` method is called we will move him.